|

 Figures 12C and 12D show the video display screen images if the incorrect answer were given in response to questions, asking for the bird (92) picture or the flower (93) picture respectively.
 In Figures 12C and 12D, only a single visual picture (92) or (93) is shown, and it is in the same position as in the initial "three picture" panel.
 If the incorrectly answered question was asking the student to point to the flower, the sequence of Figures 12A, 12D and 12E would be shown to completely model the appropriate answer.
 The student's attention would be focused on the flower in Figure 12D and the flower would be shown in companionship with the other two pictures in Figure 12E.

-Operation of Invention: The following typical example shows how the method and system of the present invention is used.
+The following typical example shows how the method and system of the present invention is used.
 It is illustrative of one example only.
 A sample psychological/educational assessment test is run in a computer program designated by applicant as the "Comprehensive Responsive and Expressive Vocabulary Test-Computer Administered" (CREVT-CA).

 Running the CREVT-CA program